rudrajit-777-xo/MindShield/README.md

 * Identifies negative thinking patterns such as:

-  * “This always happens” thinking
+  * Always thinking negative
-  * Expecting worst outcomes
+  * Expecting the worst
-  * Self-blame patterns
-  * All-or-nothing thinking
+  * Blaming yourself
+  * Assuming others think badly
+  * All or nothing thinking(Seeing things in extremes only — either 100% good or 100% bad)

 ### ⚠️ Relapse Risk Prediction